tomcam/guten1.github.io/tutorial.md

 At the time of writing, Gutenberg lacks installers for most operating systems but that barely matters.
 It consists of a single executable file you run from the command line.

-* Follow the download instructions at www.getgutenberg.io
+* Browse to www.getgutenberg.io,  click `GET STARTED` and follow the download instructions.

+This places the Gutenberg executable in your download directory.

 * Copy the executable to a location on the path.
 For example, on Macs and many Linux variations the following would work:

 ```sh